 Reasonable potential determinations (RPD) are based on physical conditions of the site as provided in Sections 3.1.2, 3.1.3, and 3.2 of the TSD using best professional judgement.
 An RPD consists of evaluating visual observations for compliance with narrative criteria, non-numeric information, or small amounts of numerical data (such as 3 data points supplied in the application).
 Narrative criteria with RP typically translate to a numeric WQS, so a parameter's establishment being based on narrative criteria does not necessarily make the decision an RPD vs RP-how the data is collected does, however.
 When insufficient data is received to make a determination on RP based on numeric effluent data, the RPD decisions are based on best professional judgment considering the sources of influent wastewater, type of treatment, and historical overall management of the site.

-✓ An RPA was not conducted for this facility due to insufficient effluent data.
-Ammonia is a constituent of domestic wastewater.
-A RPD was made, that a potential to violate water quality standards exists.
+- ✓ An RPA was conducted on appropriate parameters.
+Please see APPENDIX RPA RESULTS. - ✓ A RPD was made for Oil & Grease, that a potential to violate water quality standards exists.
 Please see Derivation and Discussion of Limits.

 REMOVAL EFFICIENCY: